Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Proofs of Main Theorems.

-From the embedding $c_0 {\mid}_{D_{i_0}}$ where $D_{i_0}$ is a disk such that $G_{i_0}$ is a maximal in the set $\{G_j\}$ of all our graphs, we obtain the suitable orientation for the connected component of $P-B(c_0)$ represented by each vertex of the graph $G_{i_0}$.
-Moreover, these orientations are canonically induced from the embedding $c_0 {\mid}_{D_{i_0}}$ and a suitable orientation of $N$.
-We can also orient remaining $D_j$ canonically by the definitions and properties of the graphs $G_j$.
+From the map $c_0 {\mid}_{D_{0}}$ where $D_{0}$ is a disk giving the graph $G_{0}$ such that all our graphs in $\{G_j\}_{j \in J}$ are subgraphs, we obtain the suitable orientation for the connected component of $P-B(c_0)$ represented by each vertex of the graph $G_{0}$.
+Moreover, these orientations are canonically induced from the map $c_0 {\mid}_{D_{i_0}}$ and a suitable orientation of $N$.
+We can also orient the disk $D_j$ canonically by the definitions and properties of the disks $D_j$ and $D_{0}$ and the graphs $G_j$ and $G_0$.